-- Updated: CUNY may mandate proof of vaccination or a recent negative COVID-19 test as part of its pre-visit and building entrance protocols.
-This requirement may either: A. be implemented in addition to health screenings through Everbridge, or B. replace the Everbridge health screening process. - NEW: Based on CDC guidance, CUNY may stop entry screening (Everbridge self-reporting) and rely on individuals to stay home when they are sick.
-Beginning August 2021, CUNY will end use of Everbridge daily health screenings and switch to requiring proof of vaccination or a negative COVID-19 test.

-- Updated: All students, faculty, staff, and visitors coming to campus may be required to utilize the New York State Excelsior Pass to confirm proof of a COVID-19 vaccination or a negative result from a recent COVID-19 test.
-Individuals who do not or cannot use the Excelsior Pass (such as those vaccinated outside of New York State) will be asked to confirm proof of vaccination or a recent negative COVID-19 test result using other means. - Updated: Pre-visit/building entrance protocols employing proof of vaccination or COVID-19 testing are as follows: - All CUNY students must be fully vaccinated to attend in-person or hybrid classes in Fall 2021, as per CUNY quidelines.
-Exceptions may be made for religious and medical exemptions, as required by law. - o Updated: Any individual visiting the College who does not share proof of vaccination will be presumed unvaccinated.
+- CUNY may mandate proof of vaccination or a recent negative COVID-19 test as part of its pre-visit and building entrance protocols.
+This requirement may either: A. be implemented in addition to health screenings through Everbridge, or B. replace the Everbridge health screening process. - o Based on CDC guidance, CUNY may stop entry screening (Everbridge self-reporting) and rely on individuals to stay home when they are sick.
+Beginning August 2021, CUNY will end use of Everbridge daily health screenings and switch to requiring proof of vaccination or a negative COVID-19 test. - All students, faculty, staff, and visitors coming to campus may be required to utilize the New York State Excelsior Pass to confirm proof of a COVID-19 vaccination or a negative result from a recent COVID-19 test.
+Individuals who do not or cannot use the Excelsior Pass (such as those vaccinated outside of New York State) will be asked to confirm proof of vaccination or a recent negative COVID-19 test result using other means. - Updated 09/21: Pre-visit/building entrance protocols employing proof of vaccination or COVID-19 testing are as follows: - Updated 09/21 All CUNY students must be fully vaccinated to attend in-person or hybrid classes or to come on campus in Fall 2021, as per CUNY guidelines.
+Exceptions may be made for religious and medical exemptions, as required by law. - o Any individual visiting the College who does not share proof of vaccination will be presumed unvaccinated.
 Those individuals must show a negative COVID-19 test taken no more than seven (7) days prior to the campus visit.
-This includes: - Students not taking in-person classes (and not subject to the vaccination requirement) who need access to a campus area or office and do not share proof that they are vaccinated. - Faculty, staff, and visitors who do not share proof that they are vaccinated. - Exception: Faculty, staff, and students who have tested positive for COVID-19 will not be required to test for 90 days.
-They will resume the required COVID-19 testing frequency after that period and must share proof of a negative test within that time period or note from a medical doctor. - Anyone who arrives at the campus without a negative COVID-19 test or proof of vaccination will be denied entry and informed of the testing requirement.
+This includes: - Updated 09/21: Any student accessing the campus MUST be vaccinated except when granted religious exception or medical exemption.
+This includes students not taking in-person classes who wish to access campus areas or offices.
+Exceptions may be made for some emergency/critical services, as determined by the College. - Faculty, staff, and visitors who do not share proof that they are vaccinated. - Exception: Faculty, staff, and students who have tested positive for COVID-19 will not be required to test for 90 days.
+They will resume the required COVID-19 testing frequency after that period and must share proof of a negative test within that time period or note from a medical doctor. - o Anyone who arrives at the campus without a negative COVID-19 test or proof of vaccination will be denied entry and informed of the testing requirement. - New 09/21: Visitors who are on campus for 30 minutes or less per visit do not have to comply with any COVID-19 vaccination or surveillance testing requirements applicable to CUNY staff unless the visitor expects during that time to be less than 6 feet distant of another person for a total of 15 minutes of more. - New 09/21: Visitors under the age of 12 do not have to comply with any COVID-19 vaccination or surveillance testing requirements unless they are enrolled in programs, but are subject to mask requirements.
+Testing requirements for visitors under 12 years old are described in the following chart.